Medicines and medical devices regulation – guidance from 1 January 2021

 PAGB – working on behalf of the consumer healthcare industry

-Our work in this area is focussed on the practical considerations for day one and transition arrangements for the future.
+Our work in this area is focussed on the practical considerations relating to transitional arrangements as the industry adapts to new processes and requirements.
 In particular, our members’ priorities are to ensure that there continues to be an effective regulatory system and a clear and smooth transition to the new arrangements.
 As an industry, we also have an interest in the UK negotiating position on regulatory and supply chain issues, trade and the movement of people as it applies to working arrangements in the UK and Europe.

 PAGB work on EU Exit is led by our Chief Executive with support from the wider team.
 Our member companies are involved in this process through their participation on special committees and working groups.